-Compo nent Description (1) esc key Displays system information when pressed in combination with the fn key.
-(2) fn key Executes frequently used system functions when pressed in combination with the esc key, or on select models, the b key or the spacebar.
+Component Description (1) esc key Displays system information when pressed in combination with the $\mbox{\it fn}$ key.
+(2) fn key Executes frequently used system functions when pressed in combination with the esc key.
 (3) Windows key Returns you to the Start screen from an open app or the Windows desktop.
 NOTE: Pressing the Windows key again will return you to the previous screen.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select models, the f5 action key turns the radiance backlight keybard feature off or on.